 But even if you haven’t purchased the through ticket, you can at least walk around outside.
 On one side, the gate and wall provide excellent views of the Tuo Jiang River.
 And in the opposite direction, you’ll get a great vantage point of some of the town’s charming alleyways.

 Also simply known as the Fenghuang Ancient Town Museum, you can find it on Dongzheng Shopping Street, not too far from Phoenix Square.
 As one might expect, the museum contains all sorts of precious artifacts and relics from the town’s past.
-Unfortunately for foreign visitors, however, the total lack of English signage makes it impossible to tell what’s what.
+Unfortunately for foreign visitors, though, the total lack of English signage makes it impossible to tell what’s what.

 The two-story museum is situated in an ancient house.
 And even with the lack of information, the structure is very interesting to walk around.
 Even some of the bedrooms of its former inhabitants have been kept in place.